MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

     >   });
     >   ```

 1. Select **View Related Content** for the *Adatum Corporation* row in the datagrid.
 This will cause organizational data such as files, chats, emails, and calendar events to be retrieved using Microsoft Graph.
 Once the data loads, it'll be displayed below the datagrid in a tabbed interface.
-Note that you probably won't see any data at this point since you haven't added any files, chats, emails, or calendar events for the user in your Microsoft 365 developer tenant yet.
+It's important to mention that you may not see any data at this point since you haven't added any files, chats, emails, or calendar events for the user in your Microsoft 365 developer tenant yet.
 Let's fix that in the next step.

     :::image type="content" source="../media/display-org-data.png" alt-text="Displaying Organizational Data":::

-1. Your Microsoft 365 tenant may not have any related organizational data for *Adatum Corporation* at this point.
+1. Your Microsoft 365 tenant may not have any related organizational data for *Adatum Corporation* at this stage.
 To add some sample data, perform at least one of the following actions:

-    - Add files:
-        - Visit https://onedrive.com and login using your Microsoft 365 Developer tenant credentials.
+    - Add files by visiting https://onedrive.com and signing in using your Microsoft 365 Developer tenant credentials.
-        - Select **My files** in the left navigation.
+        1. Select **My files** in the left navigation.
-        - Select **Upload** and then **Folder** from the menu.
+        1. Select **Upload** and then **Folder** from the menu.
-        - Select the *customer documents* folder from the project you cloned.
+        1. Select the *openai-acs-msgraph/customer documents* folder from the project you cloned.

         :::image type="content" source="../media/add-files-ondrive.png" alt-text="Uploading a Folder":::

-    - Add chat messages and calendar events:
-        - Visit https://teams.microsoft.com and login using your Microsoft 365 Developer tenant credentials.
+    - Add chat messages and calendar events by visiting https://teams.microsoft.com and signing in using your Microsoft 365 Developer tenant credentials.
-        - Select **Teams** in the left navigation.
+        1. Select **Teams** in the left navigation.
-        - Select a team and channel and then select **New conversation**.
+        1. Select a team and channel.
+        1. Select **New conversation**.
-        - Enter *New order placed for Adatum Corporation* and select the **Send** button.
+        1. Enter *New order placed for Adatum Corporation* and select the **Send** button.

-        - Feel free to add additional chat messages that mention other companies used in the application such as *Adventure Works Cycles*, *Contoso Pharmaceuticals*, and *Tailwind Traders*.
+            Feel free to add additional chat messages that mention other companies used in the application such as *Adventure Works Cycles*, *Contoso Pharmaceuticals*, and *Tailwind Traders*.

         :::image type="content" source="../media/add-chat-teams.png" alt-text="Adding a Chat Message into a Teams Channel":::

-        - Select **Calendar** in the left navigation.
+        1. Select **Calendar** in the left navigation.
-        - Select **New meeting**.
+        1. Select **New meeting**.
-        - Enter "Meet with Adatum Corporation about project schedule" for the title and body.
+        1. Enter "Meet with Adatum Corporation about project schedule" for the title and body.
-        - Select **Save**.
+        1. Select **Save**.

         :::image type="content" source="../media/add-calendar-event-teams.png" alt-text="Adding a Calendar Event in Teams":::

-    - Add emails:
-        - Visit https://outlook.com and login using your Microsoft 365 Developer tenant credentials.
+    - Add emails by visiting https://outlook.com and signing in using your Microsoft 365 Developer tenant credentials.
-        - Select **New mail**.
+        1. Select **New mail**.
-        - Enter your personal email address in the **To** field.
+        1. Enter your personal email address in the **To** field.
-        - Enter *New order placed for Adatum Corporation* for the subject and anything you'd like for the body.
+        1. Enter *New order placed for Adatum Corporation* for the subject and anything you'd like for the body.
-        - Select **Send**.
+        1. Select **Send**.

         :::image type="content" source="../media/add-email-outlook.png" alt-text="Adding an Email in Outlook":::

 1. Go back to the application in the browser and refresh the page.
 Select **View Related Content** again for the *Adatum Corporation* row.
 You should now see data displayed in the tabs depending upon which tasks you performed in the previous step.

-1. Let's explore some of the code that enables the organizational data feature in the application.
-To retrieve the data, the client-side portion of the application uses the access token retrieved by the *mgt-login* web component you looked at earlier to make calls to Microsoft Graph APIs.
+1. Let's explore the code that enables the organizational data feature in the application.
+To retrieve the data, the client-side portion of the application uses the access token retrieved by the *mgt-login* component you looked at earlier to make calls to Microsoft Graph APIs.

 ### Exploring Files Search Code